 Probably the most destructive rationalization of all is pretending that all we suffer from is a nasty little habit, that like using a cuss word now and then, that we can smoke just once now and then after quitting and get away with it.

 "But now just isn't the right time," you say?
-Frankly, there will never be a perfect time to arrest mental illness.
+Frankly, there will never be a perfect time, or a better time than now.
 In fact, planning and putting it off until some future date actually breeds needless anticipation anxieties that diminish the odds of success.
-As backwards as this sounds, two recent studies, one in the UK and the other in the US, found that unplanned attempts are twice as successful as planned ones.
+As backwards as this sounds, two studies, one in the UK and the other in the US, found that unplanned attempts are twice as successful as planned ones.
 The next few minutes are all within our ability to control and each is entirely do-able.

 One concern Dr. Volkow hears is that by teaching users that they have a chemical addiction that's both a mental illness and disease, that some will use it as an excuse for avoiding responsibility in arresting it.
 But as she notes, does a person who's told that they have cancer or heart disease pretend helplessness, or do they instead fight to save and extend their life?

-Nicotine dependency recovery can be the greatest personal awakening we've ever known.
-Destruction of needless fears allow us to savor the beauty unfolding before us.
-No longer afraid, we're able to notice our breathing improve and savor the richness delivered by rapidly healing taste buds.
-We discover that white flour and rain drops have smell.
-It's a clean, ash-free world where the oil on our skin isn't tar's but ours.
+Nicotine dependency recovery can be our greatest personal awakening ever.
+Imagine destroying needless quitting fears by understanding them, and thus being able to better notice and savor the beauty about to unfold before you.
+No longer afraid, imagine noticing your breathing improve and the richness sensed by rapidly healing taste-buds.
+Imagine discovering that white flour and rain drops have smell, while moving into a clean, ash-free world where the oil on your skin isn't tar's but yours.
 Imagine the return of self respect, of being home and residing here on Easy Street with hundreds of millions of comfortable ex-users, of knowing it's a keeper, and never having to quit again.

 The greatest unsolved mystery is why after having successfully quit for 5, 10 or even 30 years, that it normally only takes a single lapse in judgment - using on just one occasion - to trigger full and complete relapse.
 To quote from a study released on May 16, 2011, "Nearly all smokers who lapse experience a full-blown relapse."